sunil-aws-86/amazon-bedrock-agentcore-samples/02-use-cases/SRE-agent/README.md

 - Delete the AgentCore Gateway and all its targets
 - Delete memory resources
 - Delete the AgentCore Runtime
-- Remove local configuration files and virtual environment
+- Remove generated files (gateway URIs, tokens, agent ARNs, memory IDs)

 ### Manual Local Cleanup Only